-Although Pinnipeds were hunted by humans since the stone age, commercial seal harvesting during the last three centuries brought many species to the edge of extinction.
+Although pinnipeds were hunted by humans since the stone age, commercial seal harvesting during the last three centuries brought many species to the edge of extinction.
 Some species managed to largely recover their population sizes (such as the northern elephant seal or the antarctic fur seal) and others have never been seen again.
-The overexploitation caused by commercial sealing lead to a substantial decrease in abundance, in the extreme case of the Northern Elephant Seal the population size dropped down to just a handful of individuals.
+The probably most extreme example is the Northern Elephant Seal, where just a handful of individuals survived the big hunt for their blubber.

-I am studying the effects of variation in genomic homozygosity (i.e. the proportion of genes that are identical by descent or IBD) on fitness traits and extended phenotypes (odour, bacterial communities) in Pinnipeds.
-Therefore, I´m using a range of genetic and genomic methods, from microsatellites to high throughput sequencing.
-For my most current project, I’m using Approximate Bayesian Computation to compare the impact of commercial hunting on 28 different seal species to estimate the probability of population bottlenecks and link these to ecological and demographical factors.
+I am studying the effects of variation in genetic diversity on fitness traits and extended phenotypes (odour, bacterial communities) in pinnipeds.
+I´m using a range of genetic and genomic methods, from microsatellites to high throughput sequencing.
+For my most current project, I’m using Approximate Bayesian Computation to compare the impact of commercial hunting on 29 different seal species to estimate the probability of population bottlenecks and link these to ecological and demographical factors.

 An important aspect of my work is R programming.
 Biology is evolving rapidly and changing towards a more open and data-intense science.
 The increasing complexity of both problems and methods in fields such as ecology and population genetics also requires a change in terms of transparency and reproducibility of analyses.